keya-dialog/jsalt-dialogue-lab/README.md

 The QLoRa implementation from `huggingface/peft` library will allow us to finetune large pretrained Large Langauge Models (LLMS) e.g.  LLAMA 🦙 and Falcon, on relatively small GPUs in Google Colab Notebook or on your cluster.

 **What will you learn?**
-- How to finetune large language model (LLM)💡 using [QLoRa](https://huggingface.co/blog/4bit-transformers-bitsandbytes)
+- How to finetune large language model (LLM) using [QLoRa](https://huggingface.co/blog/4bit-transformers-bitsandbytes)💡
 - How to finetune parameters for [decoding/generation](https://huggingface.co/docs/transformers/main_classes/text_generation) with HuggingFace LLMs 🤗
-- Get familiar with a typical TOD textual dataset MultiWoz[1](https://arxiv.org/pdf/1810.00278.pdf)[2](https://aclanthology.org/2020.nlp4convai-1.13/)🧙 .
+- Get familiar with a typical TOD textual dataset MultiWoz[[1,](https://arxiv.org/pdf/1810.00278.pdf)[ 2]](https://aclanthology.org/2020.nlp4convai-1.13/)🧙 .
-- How to evaluate task-oriented dialogues (TOD) using [standardize scripts](https://github.com/Tomiinek/MultiWOZ_Evaluation)
+- How to evaluate task-oriented dialogues (TOD) using [standardize scripts](https://github.com/Tomiinek/MultiWOZ_Evaluation).

  We prepared for you a series of tasks.
 A ready-to-use solution accompanies each task.